jhungerford/stl-organizer/notes.md

 # Project setup
 Tauri is under active development, and I started using it a couple days after the beta release.
 I mainly followed the [Tauri Setup](https://tauri.studio/en/docs/getting-started/setup-linux) guide, but ran into a couple issues with the project structure and yarn 2.

-WSL had additional requirements, including updating WSL to 2, installing vcXsrv, allowing vcXsrv to accept connections on local / public networks, and exporting DISPLAY as described in the tauri docs.

 Install the system dependencies, rust, and node.js as described here: https://tauri.studio/en/docs/getting-started/setup-linux

+## Windows Subsystem for Linux
+Running tauri under WSL had additional requirements, including updating WSL to 2, installing vcXsrv, allowing vcXsrv to accept connections on local / public networks, and exporting DISPLAY as described in the tauri docs.

+Hot reloading works if the project is checked out under the linux filesystem.
+The linux filesystem is accessible in windows under `\\wsl$\Ubuntu-20.04`.

 ## Install NVM
 nvm install node --latest-npm